ashworth3/Music-Playlist-Manager-C/README.md

 ## Notes
 - Written in C using standard libraries
 - Designed for Unix terminal environments
-- Excellent practice in file I/O, dynamic memory management (C), and linked lists
+- Excellent practice in file I/O, dynamic memory management, and linked lists

 ---